 High school students have a rare and unique opportunity to study the Holocaust and patterns of genocide through two exceptional programs offered by the JFCS Holocaust Center virtually for the 2020-21 academic year.

-For high school students (grades 9-12) looking for a meaningful and profound experience with Holocaust survivors, The Next Chapter is an excellent option.
-Upon completion, students are awarded 40 hours of community service.
+For high school students (grades 9-12) in the Bay Area looking for a meaningful and profound experience with Holocaust survivors, The Next Chapter is an excellent option.
+Upon completion, students may be awarded up to 20-30 hours of community service.

-For 11th and 12th grade students passionate about history, advocacy, and genocide awareness, read more about the Manovill Holocaust History Fellowship.
-Students are awarded 60 hours of community service and a $500 stipend upon completion.
+For 11th and 12th grade students in the Bay Area passionate about history, advocacy, and genocide awareness, read more about the Manovill Holocaust History Fellowship.
+Students are awarded 40 hours of community service and a $500 stipend upon completion.

-Each spring, all students and educators in Northern California are invited to deepen their learning of the Holocaust and other forms of genocide at The Day of Learning.
-Over 750 participants come to this annual event.
+Students and educators everywhere are invited to deepen their learning of the Holocaust and other forms of genocide with our Fall Learning Series (programming to be announced).

 For questions or additional information, please contact us at HolocaustCenter@jfcs.org.